 For fun, the equation:

-For every sample in one signal (the arbitrary signal), multiply it by every sample in the IR b, and sum the results offset by each sample in a.
+For every sample in one signal a (the arbitrary signal), multiply it by every sample in the IR b, and sum the results offset by each sample in a.
 The length of the output file will equal the length of signals a + b – 1 sample.
 Convolution is not multiplication.
 Multiplication in the time domain is amplitude modulation.
 (For each sample, multiply one sample from a times one sample from b.)
 Convolution of two audio signals is a series of multiplications, and a summation of those results.
 Each sample in one signal is multiplied by the entire set of samples in the second signal, offset in the original signal by the location of the sample being multiplied.

 Implementation of Convolution